 The Accompaniments

 Part of what makes the tasting room experience so complete is the range of house-made condiments available alongside the cheese.
-These are made on-site and change with the seasons — you might find a fig and rosemary jam one week and a roasted tomato chutney the next.
+A number are made on-site and change with the seasons — you might find a fig and rosemary jam one week and a roasted tomato chutney the next.
 Many visitors end up buying several jars to take home.

 Beyond the Tasting Room: The Farm Experience